 Reddit’s foundations are crumbling.
 Disturbances are happening within the headquarters and the leadership.
 The frontpage of the internet is in anarchy.

 (Addendum: 2,5 years after I wrote this post, I came back on a lot of the opinions expressed in this post.
 The world had changed and I had been too naive to notice.
 I realized the value and necessity of interference from above, and how it’s necessary to keep the community healthy by banning certain subreddits.
-I still stand behind what I said about the beauty of the political system that is Reddit, and how interesting it was when the community carried out digital civil disobedience in the Great Reddit 2015 Blackout, but I realize now I was on the wrong side of the fence.
+I still stand behind what I said about how interesting the political system of Reddit is, and how impressive it was when the community carried out digital civil disobedience in the Great Reddit 2015 Blackout, but I realize now I was on the wrong side of the fence.
 Interference should always be scrutinized, it deserves transparancy and democratic oversight.
-That doesn’t mean it shouldn’t happen.)
+That doesn’t mean it shouldn’t happen.

 As most of my friends know, I’m often on Reddit. that massive forum that calls itself (often rightfully) the frontpage of the internet.

 I love observing the community.
 I enjoy how it resembles a real society so often, how it is a digital political entity.

 It has its own rules.
 Its own leaders in the form of moderators.
 Its popular places in the form of top subreddits.
 Its own celebrities.
 Its obscure and dark corners.
 Its own scandals and corruption.

 Better than a real live community, It allows anyone to be anonymous. to choose where they belong, and what parts they want to belong to.
 To pick an identity and roll with it.

 I love how it has a certain authenticity, but also how there is uproar when said authenticity is damaged.
 But lately I’ve been feeling like things are about to change, and the end of Reddit as we know it is in sight.